amadeus737/TMProAnimator/README.md

 - f1x       = the frequency applied to the x-component of the previous function evaluation
 - f1y       = the frequency applied to the y-component of the previous function evaluation
 - text      = the text string that the animation is applied to
-- \\command = closing token for text animation command
+- \/command = closing token for text animation command